selfAnnihilator/myTea/README.md

 1. Fork this repository to your GitHub account
 2. Create an account at [Vercel](https://vercel.com/)
 3. Create a new project and connect it to your repository
-4. Add your `NEWS_API_KEY` as an environment variable in your Vercel project settings
+4. Add your `NEWS_API_KEY` as an environment variable in your Vercel project settings:
+   - Go to your project settings
+   - Navigate to "Environment Variables"
+   - Add a new variable with the key `NEWS_API_KEY` and your actual API key as the value
 5. Deploy!

 ### Docker